zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 })
 ```

-Update action should like this, but you must notice that, we need to going to do the same check as create action, and are we going to copy whole check conditions to here?
+Update action should like this, but you must notice that, we need going to do the same check as create action again, and.... are we going to copy whole check conditions codes to here?

 No....we write another function to wrap every validation condition together.